EMBRYOPSIDA Pirani & Prado

-Cuscuta (dodder) is a morphologically quite distinctive (see below) parasite, although species may have some chlorophyll.
+Cuscuta (dodder) is a morphologically distinctive (see below) stem parasite, although species may have some chlorophyll.
 For a model of nutrient flow between host and parasite, see Hibberd and Jaeschke (2001); stomata on the flower and/or special protuberances on the stem may increase host transpiration and hence nutient/water flow (Clayson et al. 2014).
 Stomata are also found on extra-floral nectaries (Clayson et al. 2014).
 The photosynthesis that does occur is involved in the synthesis of lipds that are i.a. seed reserves used up as the seedling establishes (McNeal et al. 2007; Tesitel 2016).
-Dodders can bridge two hosts, at least when it comes to virus tranmission from one host to another (Hosford 1967).
-There is more or less extensive (depending on the host) bidirectional exchange of mRNA between Cuscusta and its hosts, although how this affects the functioning of the partners, whether or not the mRNA is expressed, etc., is unclear (G. Kim et al. 2014).
-The haustoria by which dodder is attached to its host are often described as being modified roots, although elements of their development are quite different from those of roots (Alakonya et al. 2012); host-parasite phloem connections are marked by a labyrinthine rather transfer cell-like morphology in the Cuscuta phloem (Dörr 1990).
+Dodders can bridge two hosts, and viruses can be tranmitted from one host to another (Hosford 1967).
+There is also more or less extensive (depending on the host) bidirectional exchange of mRNA between Cuscusta and its hosts, although how this affects the functioning of the partners, whether or not the mRNA is expressed, etc., is unclear (G. Kim et al. 2014).
+Dodder haustoria are often described as being modified roots, although elements of their development are quite different from those of roots (Alakonya et al. 2012); host-parasite phloem connections are marked by a labyrinthine rather transfer cell-like morphology in the Cuscuta phloem (Dörr 1990).
 For details of resistance, at least sometimes by hypersensitivity, see Hegenauer et al. (2016) and references.

 Pollination Biology & Seed Dispersal.
 The flowers often last for only a single day.
 Smith et al. (2010) noted that white corollas were relatively uncommon in Ipomoea subg.
 Quamoclit because clades in which they evolved speciated relatively less than the others, while McDonald et al. (2011) discuss the numerous origins of self- from cross pollination (and reversals) in Ipomoea.